Do you cringe at video of your dance?

 We don’t allow it.
 The tools are designed to keep things positive, honest, and clear.
 Alia is in the course every day, multiple times, checking each response.
 Our rule is, Be helpful, be kind, or begone.

 Watch this space for the next session!

 Thanks for your interest in Focus on the Feeling.

 This course is special because of all the angles.

 It approaches the dance as an expression of shared joy, and encompasses any style or genre of belly dance–and pretty much any other thing you might want to evaluate.

-- Practical critique methods you can use in any area of your life.
+- Practical response methods you can use in any area of your life.

-- Tested strategies to help you hear critique yet retain your confidence.
+- Tested strategies to help you hear feedback and retain your confidence.